 NOTE: Cropping parameters will be automatically changed to the nearest multiple of 4 or 8 depending on the Plane Order.
 You may find the details under the information sign of the dialog.

 You can trim source files by double-clicking on the Start or the End column for a specific source file.
 A spin box will appear:

 Type in or select a required frame number and press Enter, or click the left mouse button outside the spin box.
 The value will be changed.

 All first frame/last frame numbers that have been changed are marked in orange.
 For example, the first two source files below have the values that have been changed:

 You can apply trimming to all source files.
-To do that, press the right mouse button on the First Frame or the Last Frame column for a specific source file and then choose either Apply First Frame Number to Others or Apply Last Frame Number to Others:
+To do that, press the right mouse button on the Start or the End column for a specific source file and then choose either Apply Start Frame Number to Others or Apply End Frame Number to Others:

 Once the option is chosen, all the files will be trimmed:

 NOTE: Trimming source files will affect the frame numbering used in Playback View and Metrics View.
 For example, if a source file has been trimmed and now starts from Frame 10, then the frame marked as Frame 0 in Metrics View will correspond to Frame 10 from the original source file.